iLib-js/ilib-loctool-webos-ts-resource/README.md

 #### Sample
 The simple sample is provided in [ilib-loctool-samples](https://github.com/iLib-js/ilib-loctool-samples) repository.
-Please check the [webos-qml](https://github.com/iLib-js/ilib-loctool-samples/tree/main/webos-qml) sample to see what TS file look like.
+Please check the [webos-qml](https://github.com/iLib-js/ilib-loctool-samples/tree/main/webos-qml) sample to see what TS file looks like.

 ## License